inex/ixp-manager-docs-md/docs/install/upgrade-v3.md

 # stop mrtg
 service mrtg stop  # or as appropriate for your platform

 # Migrate IXP graphs.
-The naming convention here uses the
+#
+# In v3 of IXP Manager, the name of this was set by a database
+# parameter in the IXP table called 'aggregate graph name'.
+# You will be able to spot it in the old MRTG files where the
+# old IXP file is named something like: 'ixp_peering-XXXXX-bits.log'.
-# 'Aggregate Graph Name' from the IXP configuration in the
+# The 'XXXXXX' bit is the aggregate name you need to replace in the below:
-# database.
-Usually accessed via `https://{IXP MANAGER URL}/ixp/edit/id/1`
-php artisan grapher:backend:mrtg:upgrade mv -L $OLDMRTG -X php artisan grapher:backend:mrtg:upgrade mv -L $OLDMRTG -X | sh
+php artisan grapher:backend:mrtg:upgrade mv -L $OLDMRTG -X --agg-name=XXXXXX php artisan grapher:backend:mrtg:upgrade mv -L $OLDMRTG -X --agg-name=XXXXXX | sh

 # Migrate infrastructure graphs.
-The naming convention here uses the
+#
+# In v3 of IXP Manager, the name of this was set by a database
+# parameter in the infrastructure table called 'aggregate graph name'.
+# You will be able to spot it in the old MRTG files where the
+# old IXP file is named something like: 'ixp_peering-XXXXX-bits.log'.
-# 'Aggregate Graph Name' from the infrastructure configuration in the
+# The 'XXXXXX' bit is the aggregate name you need to replace in the below:
-# database.
-Usually accessed via `https://{IXP MANAGER URL}/infrastructure/list`
 php artisan grapher:backend:mrtg:upgrade mv -L $OLDMRTG -I php artisan grapher:backend:mrtg:upgrade mv -L $OLDMRTG -I | sh